 - Select “Account”

 - Finally, select the projects you want to use in the account-wide translation memory.

+If you do not have any project that shares a translation memory, each one of them will rely on its own.
+To further ease up your work, Phrase doesn’t require you to update the translation memory – it´s done automatically with every new translation.
+Reporting and Analytics Everything in business is measured and analyzed.
+How much money has been spent?
+How much content has been translated?
+Who are the top translators?
+When analyzed and reported in the right way, these and similar questions can significantly ease up decision making and resource allocation.
+A good translation management tool will help collect valuable data and transform it into real, meaningful information.
 The above features are just a tip of the iceberg when it comes to the features and capabilities of a great translation management tool.
 And if there´s something in which the available solutions differ, it´s the number and quality of their features.
 If you’ve just started to explore a translation management tool, we would suggest that you go ahead and read our blog post on 7 Things Every Translation Management Software Should Have.

 Why Spreadsheets Don’t Work for Software Localization